staceyrebeccah/make-your-beauty-mark/README.md

-# Make Your Beauty Mark website design
+# Make Your Beauty Mark
 Fully responsive website design and development, using HTML, CSS, Bootstrap and Javascript.